quantmind/pulsar/sources/faq.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Within a :ref:`coroutine <coroutine>` you can pause execution by using
-the :func:`pulsar.async_sleep` function.
+the :func:`.async_sleep` function.
 The function switches task and resumes
 the coroutine after *timeout* seconds.